Listing Policy and Procedures

-Any questions regarding shipping logistics can be sent to Jamie Lee:
+Any questions regarding shipping logistics can be sent to Connor Wilkinson:

 After completion of the Category Review Meeting, the PEILCC will send an Application Request to Agents for products selected for listing.
 NO notice will be given for products not selected for listing.
 The application must be fully and accurately completed and returned to the PEILCC by the prescribed date.
-Listing Applications with supporting documents can be sent to the respective Category Manager and the Category & Marketing Assistant:
+Listing Applications with supporting documents can be sent to the respective Category Manager and Category Analyst:

 Beer and Spirits Category Manager